Hieropold/trogue/README.md

 # Trophyroom

-Command line tool to view the PSN trophies.
+Command line tool to view the Steam achievements.

 # Configure